Juukan Gorge: Archaeological significance

 Rio Tinto received ministerial consent to mine the site in 2013 in the pursuit of expanding their iron ore mining operations.
-A year later, an archaeological dig discovered the site was much older than previously thought, at around 46,000 years old, and rich in artefacts including animal bones in middens showing changes in the local fauna, grindstones and various sacred objects.
+A year later, an archaeological dig discovered the site was much older than previously thought, at around 46,000 years old, and rich in cultural artefact including animal bones in middens showing changes in the local fauna, grindstones and various sacred objects.
 One particularly significant finding was a length of plaited human hair, woven together from strands from the heads of several different people, about 4,000 years old.
 DNA testing revealed that the hair had belonged to the direct ancestors of Puutu Kunti Kurrama and Pinikura (PKKP) people alive today.

 PKKP heritage manager Heather Builth told Rio Tinto that the site was one of the "top five" most significant in the whole of the Pilbara region, and archaeologist Michael Slack had told them that one of the rock shelters, Juukan 2, was of "the highest archaeological significance in Australia", saying that its significance "could not be overstated", being "[the only] site of this age with faunal remains in unequivocal association with stone tools".

 Cave destruction

-The cave was ultimately blasted along with another Aboriginal sacred site on 24 May 2020 as part of Rio Tinto's expansion of the Brockman 4 mine, despite the PKKP having said many times that they wanted to preserve the site, and issuing an urgent request to halt the blasts five days beforehand.
+The cave was ultimately destroyed with explosives on 24 May 2020 as part of Rio Tinto's expansion of the Brockman 4 mine.
+This was despite the PKKP having said many times that they wanted to preserve the site and having issued an urgent request to halt the blasts five days beforehand.
 The Aboriginal Heritage Act 1972 (WA) does not allow for mining consent to be renegotiated on the basis of new information, and the blasting was legal under a Section 18 exemption in the Act.
-WA Aboriginal Affairs Minister Ben Wyatt was as of August 2020 reviewing the Act.
+Western Australian Aboriginal Affairs Minister Ben Wyatt was as of August 2020 reviewing the Act.

+During the parliamentary inquiry, the Registrar of Aboriginal sites explained that the traditional owners did not object to the blast before it was too late.
+Ministerial consent had been granted in 2013.